mattbalmer/pkgver/README.md

 `pkv [log]` (`pkv` or `pkv log`)

-Will log out the name & version of all JSON files in the current directory.
+Will log out the name & version of all Package files in the current directory.
 Will also mark any invalid version numbers.

 ### Sync

 `pkv sync`

-Will sync the version numbers in all JSON files in the current directory to the highest version number found.
+Will sync the version numbers in all Package files in the current directory to the highest version number found.

 ### Set

 `pkv set [part] <value>` (`pkv set 1.2.3` or `pkv set patch 12`)

-Will set the version numbers in all JSON files in the current directory to the given value.
+Will set the version numbers in all Package files in the current directory to the given value.

 If `part` is not given, value must be a valid semver version number.